 All three of the previous statements I’ve heard from my kids.
 Well, I actually hear them frequently from my kids.
-The request for help often takes place when one of my kids walks right past their mother (my wife) to come to me for help.
-I admit many times when that happens the response that follows from me is something like, “Isn’t your mother right there?
+The request for help often takes place when they walk right past their mother (my wife).
+I admit that many times when that happens, the response that follows from me is something like, “Isn’t your mother right there?
 Why did you walk all the way in here to ask me?”

-It’s impossible for us or any parent to be at every single thing our kids do.
+It’s impossible for us or any parent to be present for every single thing our kids do.
 This is especially true in today’s busy world.
 But to make sure your kids have confidence in you, you must show up, and you must do so consistently.
 Showing up is your way of making a deposit into your children.
-When your deposits are more than your withdrawals you’ll have your kids full of confidence in you.
+When your deposits are more than your withdrawals, you’ll have your kids’ full of confidence in you.

 I believe this is one of the biggest ways we fail as dads.
 We don’t always do what we say.
-This could be in the big things like I’ll come to your game or your activity to the small things such as getting them in the bed at the time you declared as bedtime.
+This could be in the big things like showing up when you’ve said you’ll go to the game or recital to the small things such as getting them in the bed at the time you declared as bedtime.
 Honor every promise and commitment you’ve made to the best of your ability.
-Remember, not all promises begin with the word, “promise.”
+Remember, not all promises involve the word “promise.”
 Just uttering the words is a promise in your kids’ eyes.

 One good stereotype about dads is that we are the ones our kids go to for playtime.
 That could be wrestle time with your younger kids or a game of one-on-one in the driveway with your teen.
-But we also have to work with them.
-Work with them on their schoolwork, their hobbies, and projects around the house.
-Play and work with your kids.
-It’ll result in a bond that builds more confidence in you as their dad.
+But we also have to work with them—on their schoolwork, hobbies, and projects around the house.
+Playing and working with your kids will result in a bond that builds more confidence in you as their dad.

 The day your son or daughter feels unprotected is the day you suffer a big blow in the confidence department of being a dad.
 This seems so obvious.
-Yes, if someone tried to physically harm our kids we’d jump right in and do what is needed.
+Yes, if someone tried to physically harm our kids, we’d jump right in and do what is needed.
 But let’s not limit that to only physical protection.
-Protect them emotionally, relationally, and, especially, spiritually.
+Protect them emotionally, relationally, and spiritually.

 Huddle Up Question

-Huddle up with your kids and ask, “What does somebody need to do in order for you to trust them?”
+Huddle up with your kids and ask, “What do people need to do in order for you to trust them?”